 Switzerland is, and remains, at the forefront of the development of Unmanned Aerial Vehicles (UAVs), also known as (civil) drones, and as with many other fields, regulations in this field follow the fast-paced and dynamic technological developments of this topic.
-In principle, Swiss regulations in this domain are expected to follow the developments in the European Union, where the EASA created a comprehensive drone regulation framework for all EASA Member States.
-On 11 June 2019, the Commission Delegated Regulation (EU) 2019/945 on unmanned aircraft systems and on third-country operators of unmanned aircraft systems, and the Commission Implementing Regulation (EU) 2019/947 on the rules and procedures for the operation of unmanned aircraft, were published to ensure the safety and security of drone operations across Europe.
-The new EU regulations have been applicable since 31 December 2020.
-Since that date, users of drones - both professional pilots and those flying drones for leisure - are obliged to register.
-Switzerland adopted this set of rules with effect from the beginning of 2023 following the approval by the Swiss-EU Joint Aviation Committee on 24 November 2022.
+In principle, Swiss regulations in this domain are expected to follow the developments in the European Union, where the EASA created a comprehensive drone regulation framework for all EASA Member States (in particular, the Commission Delegated Regulation (EU) 2019/945 on unmanned aircraft systems and on third-country operators of unmanned aircraft systems, and the Commission Implementing Regulation (EU) 2019/947 on the rules and procedures for the operation of unmanned aircraft).

-In addition to the abovementioned new rules for drone operations, a U-Space is currently being implemented in Switzerland.
+In addition to the abovementioned rules for drone operations, a U-Space is currently being implemented in Switzerland.
 In simple terms, U-Space is a set of services and specific procedures enabling a safe and efficient integration of drones into airspace.
-These services rely on a high level of digitalisation and automation of functions, which enable complex operations with little human labour.
-Since the implementation of U-Space is also gaining momentum in the EU, and several EU regulations on this topic have been published recently, the Swiss-EU Joint Aviation Committee has resolved to adopt these regulations on 24 November 2022 as it is essential that Switzerland and its related legislation are EU-compatible, in particular because UAV operations will increasingly take place across borders in the future.
-The EU has identified the three cornerstones of U-Space being (i) registration, (ii) geo-sensitisation, and (iii) remote identification, and is currently working on their implementation.
+It is essential that Switzerland and its related legislation are EU-compatible, in particular because UAV operations will increasingly take place across borders in the future.